 Holle loves to cook.
 She creates a lot of delicious recipes and enjoys sharing them.

-I grew so much okra in my container garden this year, I had to come up with ways to use it.
-We've been eating fried okra, roasted okra, and okra and tomatoes for weeks now.
-I have lots of sliced okra in the freezer for winter soups.
-I've given okra to family and friends.
-My okra is still putting on pods!
+I grew so much okra in my container garden this year, and I had to come up with ways to use it; I've frozen sliced okra for winter soups.
+I've given okra away to family and friends.
+We've been eating fried okra, roasted okra, and okra and tomatoes for weeks now—and my okra is still putting on pods!
 We never let food go to waste, so I decided to try my hand at pickled okra.

 Recipe 1: Old-Fashioned Southern Pickled Okra